Young woman back to camera at dining table with laptop, books, study materials

-4 Reasons Why You Should Study for the SAT and ACT This Summer
+4 Reasons You Should Study for the SAT or ACT This Summer

 It's finally summer!
-Though you should totally spend some time poolside or at the beach, it's important not to let your brain turn to mush.
-Read on for some compelling reasons why summer is a great time to up your test prep game.
+Though you deserve some time poolside, don't let your brain turn to mush.
+Here's why summer is a great time to up your test prep game.

 Now that high school classes are starting to wind down, high school students across the country are looking forward to summer and three months of hanging out and doing, well, not much else.
 But before you get comfortable in front of your Xbox, you may want to consider using the summer to prepare for your SAT or ACT tests.
 It can give you a surprisingly strong advantage and won’t actually cut into your leisure time that much.
 Here are four more reasons why the summer is the perfect time to prepare for the SAT or ACT: